realRSB/ComputerVision/README.md

 Welcome to the **ComputerVision** repository!
 This project focuses on leveraging **OpenCV** and **MediaPipe** for advanced computer vision applications, including hand tracking, face detection, and more. 🚀

 ---
+## Before I start
+I learned how to use this from this course: https://www.youtube.com/watch?v=01sAkU_NvOY

 ## 📖 Project Overview